-In Hayman v Galvenston (1927), the U.S. Supreme Court held physicians do not have a constitutional right to hospital staff privileges.
-Not having a right to staff privileges does not mean you are not entitled to due process and other protections.
+In Hayman v Galveston (1927), the U.S. Supreme Court held that physicians do not have a constitutional right to hospital staff privileges.
+However, not having a right to staff privileges does not mean you are not entitled to due process and other protections.

-Private hospitals, nonetheless, are required by Medicare Conditions of Participation (CoP), the Affordable Care Act of 2010 (ACA), state law, and the Joint Commission to evaluate applicants fairly.
+Private hospitals, nonetheless, are required by Medicare Conditions of Participation (CoP), the Affordable Care Act of 2010 (ACA), state law and the Joint Commission to evaluate applicants fairly.
 This fair process ensures medical staff applicants are afforded basic safeguards of reasonable and consistent review, notice of any deficiencies and an opportunity for a fair hearing before the board.
 A fair hearing generally requires the ability to present evidence to establish your credentials and appropriate level of privileges.

 If the board follows the applicable guidelines and demonstrates the process was fair, the courts will generally uphold the decision of the hospital board.
 However, there are many decisions made by hospital boards that lose sight of the core function of providing high-quality medical staff to ensure quality medical care.
 Often bias, economic decisions and unreasonable attitudes leak into the process, creating potential liability on behalf of the board.